 When you’ve served the eviction notice and the tenant hasn’t moved or fixed the issue, the next step is to file a lawsuit (or an unlawful detainer case).

-Every court charges an eviction filing fee, and it varies based on your location.
+Every court charges an eviction filing fee, which varies based on your location.
 In some areas, it’s as low as $50.
-In other cities, especially larger cities or states like California or New York, it can go up to $450 or even $500.
-You’ll need to pay this upfront when you file your case.
+In other states like California or New York, it can go up to $450 or even $500.
+You’ll need to pay this upfront when filing paperwork.

-After you file the case, you can’t just call or email the tenant to let them know.
-You have to legally serve them the court documents, which can add up the fees during the notice period.
+After you file the case, you can't just call or email the tenant to let them know.
+You are legally required to serve them the court documents, which can add to the fees during the notice period.
 Some sheriffs charge a flat rate.
-Others charge per attempt if they can’t serve on the first try.
+Others charge per attempt if they can't successfully serve the documents on the first try.
 A private process server is usually quicker but a bit more expensive.

 • Estimated range: $40–$150 (sheriff)